 Institutions cannot carry forward any of their previous year's allocation.
-Funds in excess of this should be returned as part of the in-year redistribution process.
+Unused funds should be returned as part of the annual in-year redistribution process for student support.

-Can I move money from my FE childcare funds to my HE childcare ones?
+Can I move money from my FE Childcare Funds to my HE Childcare Funds?

-There is no longer any distinction between FE and HE childcare funding allocations to Colleges - the funds are allocated collectively as childcare funding.
-Colleges cannot transfer money from their HE Childcare Fund into their main HE Discretionary Fund.
+Yes.
+There is no distinction between FE and HE childcare funding allocations to colleges - the funds are allocated collectively as one Childcare Fund.